SAP/fundamental-ngx/NEW_COMPONENT.md

 This repository contains two separate projects - the component library and the documentation application.
 Different build tasks are used, depending on which project we're building.
 However, the documentation app consumes the library source directly, so there's no need to compile the library to test changes you're making to a component - simply running the documentation app locally will serve changes to the library immediately.

-The documentation code base lies in the `docs` directory and the library source is in the `libs` directory.

 ## Generating new component

 Creating a new component is pretty straightforward.
 If you have the `NX Console` plugin, simply open it and run the `sap-component` schematic.
 This can also be done manually using the command line.